electronicvisions/brainscales2-demos/fp_singleNeuron.rst

 Simple spike train statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Calculate the mean and standard deviation of the neuron's firing rate.
+- Calculate the neuron's average firing rate.
 - Derive the inter-spike intervals (ISIs) of the spike train recorded in the previous exercise.
   The inter-spike interval denotes the time between two consecutive spikes of a neuron.
   Plot a histogram of the ISIs.
+- Identify a method to calculate the mean and standard deviation of the neuron's instantaneous firing rate.
+  The instantaneous firing rate provides a moment-by-moment measure of the neuron’s activity.

 Hint: You may use, e.g., `np.diff <https://numpy.org/doc/stable/reference/generated/numpy.diff.html>`_, `np.mean <https://numpy.org/doc/stable/reference/generated/numpy.mean.html>`_, and `np.std <https://numpy.org/doc/stable/reference/generated/numpy.std.html>`_ to complete these tasks.